 Please make use of other design elements, like white space, color, and contrast, along with the content of the page to direct users toward the desired action, and then explicitly encourage them to take it.
 Keep your CTA short and to the point.
 Including a sense of urgency as in “Buy Now!” can be very powerful as well.

 Many web designers often overlook the last of our essential web design essentials.
-Your website or page footer is an excellent place of real estate to include valuable information.
+Your website or page footer is an excellent place to include valuable information.
 So why limit it to your copyright notice?

 A Few More Thoughts

 Mobile-first web design and development is a continually evolving field.
 The term “modern” in the realm of web design is always in flux.
 This constant evolution does not make it any easier on business owners, I know.
-To help guide you, here is a handy checklist for small business website essentials.
+To help guide you, here are 5 essential items every website needs.
 Keep those in mind as you develop your ideal business website.

 Making effective use of these essential web design elements will help keep your website contemporary, stylish, and focused on serving its purpose and audience.
 Keep in mind that ultimately you are not building a website for yourself!
 You are creating it for your potential clients and consumers.
 Therefore, it is essential to develop an online presence that visitors will trust.